sekika/paper/README.md

 ## Directory of this repository

+- Select a journal and click the link of the corresponding directory
+- Select a link to pdf file to preview
+- To download the PDF file, click "RAW" bottun at the top-right corner of the preview

 | Directory | Journal | Japanese name |
 |:--|:--|:--|
 | [AM](AM/README.md) | Annals of Microbiology | |